 A refreshing, cooling flavor of yellow flowers.
 Pleasantly metallic and mellow.

 Whole yellow open Chrysanthemum morifolium flowers.
-Grown without pesticides, organic whenever available.
+Organic whenever available.
 Gluten free.
+Caffeine free.

 Take a few flowers or more and place inside a teapot, tea mug, or French press.
 Brew using filtered, freshly boiled water.
 Steep, covered, for 10 to 15 minutes, then strain.
 Add honey or agave nectar if desired.
 You may brew the same flowers up to three times.